se-edu/addressbook-level4/docs/UserGuide.md

 | `[EndTime]`   |  _**/et**_    |		|
 | `[Recur]`     | _**/freq X**_ | daily = 1, weekly = 2 , fortnightly = 3, monthly = 4|

+> The application **does not support adding** new `Tasks` which **conflicts** with your current schedule.
+However, with priority system you may wish to reschedule the lower priority task to a free time slot.

 Examples:
 - `add TASK_NAME [Priority][Tag][StartTime][EndTime][Recur]`
 <img src="images/AddBasicCmd.png" width="500"><br>